digital-futures-academy/GildedRose-Refactoring-Kata/README.md

 <p>&nbsp;</p>

 ## Running the programme
+To access this directory and run the programme correctly first thing to do is move into the 'js-jasmine' directory.

 Within `index.js` there is an example already set up with an item list that can be tested through the command line with the number of days you want to pass.
 ```
 $ node index.js [number of days]